-Although the first phase (active slow deflation) has already been documented in terms of deflated volume and internal pressure (12), the elastic shell simulations presented here allow estimating the stiffness of the trap body.
-The trap body is characterized by a Young's modulus in the range of 5-20 MPa (Fig. 2) (Movie S3), which is in the range of that of fully turgescent parenchymatous tissues (22).
-It is two cell-layers thick, mostly flexible and therefore supports the deflation phase.
+Although the first phase (active slow deflation; figure 1b) has already been documented in terms of deflated volume and internal pressure [12], the elastic shell simulations presented here allow us to estimate the stiffness of the trap body.
+The trap body is characterized by a Young's modulus in the range of 5-20 MPa (figure 2; electronic supplementary material, movie S3), which is in the range of that of fully turgescent parenchymatous tissues [23].
+It is two cell layers thick, mostly flexible and therefore accounts for the deformation in the deflation phase.

-The second phase comprises trap wall relaxation and trapdoor opening/closure.
-We investigated suction dynamics and trapdoor movement, using high speed video imaging with up to 15000 frames per second, and digital particle tracking.
-Capture of small crustaceans (freshwater copepods of the genus Cyclops) were recorded.
-Caught animals loop within the traps, indicating that swirls develop inside (Fig 3A) (Movie S4).
-We hypothesize that these swirls, despite not being investigated here, are crucial for prey retention and due to the inner trap structure.
-The trapping sequence itself lasts a few milliseconds only.
-The time span of suction itself is half a millisecond, which is much shorter than previously estimated (3, 12).
-Utricularia therefore features the fastest trapping movement of all carnivorous plants, ranking even among the fastest movements generally known in plant kingdom (23-27).
-The suction time after trap door opening can be estimated with simple arguments based on the trap body elasticity and the mass of water displaced, see Methods.
-The fluid speed was deduced by tracking small glass beads (Fig. 3B and C).
-We recorded a maximum fluid velocity of 1.5 m/s, implying that liquid inertia forces are well above viscous forces (the ratio of these forces, the Reynolds number, reaches 900), and measured a maximum fluid acceleration of 600 g.
+The second phase comprises trap wall relaxation and trapdoor opening/closure (figure 1c).
+We investigated suction dynamics and trapdoor movement, using highspeed video imaging with up to 15 000 frames s-1, and digital particle tracking.
+Several capture events of small crustaceans (freshwater copepods of the genus Cyclops) were recorded.
+Caught animals looping within the traps indicated that swirls develop inside (figure 3a; electronic supplementary material, movie S4).
+We hypothesize that these swirls, despite not being investigated here, are crucial for prey retention and caused by the inner trap structure.
+The trapping sequence lasts for only a few milliseconds.
+The time span of suction itself is half a millisecond, which is much shorter than previously estimated [3,12].
+Utricularia therefore features the fastest trapping movement of all carnivorous plants, ranking even among the fastest movements generally known in the plant kingdom [24-28].
+The suction time after trapdoor opening can be estimated with simple arguments based on the trap body elasticity and the mass of water displaced (see §2).
+The fluid speed was deduced by tracking small glass beads (figure 3b,c).
+We recorded a maximum fluid velocity of 1.5 m s^{-1} , implying that liquid inertia forces are well above viscous forces (the ratio of these forces-the Reynolds number-reaches 900), and measured a maximum fluid acceleration of 600g.

-The swiftness of the suction is enabled by the extremely fast opening and closure of the door, which acts as a flexible valve (2, 9, 10).
-Our high-speed video recordings in fluorescence laser sheet microscopy reveal the following sequence (Fig. 3B and D) (Movie S5-S7) after manually triggering the trap with a fine needle: 1) Inversion of the door curvature.
-The convex trapdoor - in the 'ready-to-catch condition' - bulges inside, starting at the region of trigger hair insertion.
-This inversion of curvature then spreads progressively over the door surface (Fig. 4A and B), with the door still being closed.
-In this phase the trigger hairs converge and flap against the door, so they do not block the trap entrance during step two.
-2) Opening.
-The door swings inside rapidly (Fig. 4C), in about 0.5 ms on average.
-3) Door resetting.
-The door quickly moves back in about 2.5 ms on average.
+The swiftness of the suction is enabled by the extremely fast opening and closure of the door, which acts as a flexible valve [2,9,10].
+Our high-speed video recordings in fluorescence laser sheet microscopy reveal the following sequence (figure 3b,d; electronic supplementary material, movies S5-S7) after manually triggering the trap with a fine needle. (i) Inversion of the door curvature: the convex trapdoor-in the 'ready to catch' condition-bulges inside, starting at the region of trigger hair insertion.
+This inversion of curvature then spreads progressively over the door surface (figure 4a,b), with the door still being closed.
+In this phase, the trigger hairs converge and flap against the door, so they do not block the trap entrance during step two. (ii) Opening: the door swings inside rapidly (figure 4c), in approximately 0.5 ms on average. (iii) Door resetting: the door quickly moves back in about 2.5 ms on average.
 A large proportion of inverted curvature remains, then disappears as the door gets back to its initial position.
-The duration for a total curvature resetting may be as fast as 0.5 ms, or lasts up to 300 ms in some cases.
+The duration for a total curvature resetting may be as fast as 0.5 ms, or as slow as 300 ms in some cases.